-Estimated fair value of assets acquired and liabilities assumed: Investment property (a) \$ 22,610,980 Tenant and other receivables and other assets (b) 764,005 Other lease intangibles (c) 1,282,194 Mortgage debt (d) (13,752,959) Accounts payable, accrued expenses and other liabilities (e) (365,952) Above/(below) market leases (f) (2,744,550) Fair value of net assets acquired \$ 7,793,718 Estimated purchase consideration: Estimated consideration paid with common units \$ 5,250,000 Estimated consideration paid with cash 2,543,718 ^ Total estimated consideration (g) \$ 7,793,718 a.
+Estimated fair value of assets acquired and liabilities assumed: Investment property (a) \$ 22,874,422 Tenant and other receivables and other assets (b) 778,000 Other lease intangibles (c) 1,244,214 Mortgage debt (d) (13,653,156) Accounts payable, accrued expenses and other liabilities (e) (281,671) Above/(below) market leases (f) (3,168,091) Fair value of net assets acquired \$ 7,793,718 Estimated purchase consideration: Estimated consideration paid with common units \$ 4,813,850 Estimated consideration paid with cash 2,979,868 - Total estimated consideration (g) \$ 7,793,718 a.
 Represents the estimated fair value of the net investment properties acquired which includes land, buildings, site improvements, tenant improvements and in place leases.
 The fair value was estimated using following approaches:

 - i. the market approach valuation methodology for land by considering similar transactions in the markets; - ii. a combination of the cost approach and income approach valuation methodologies for buildings, including replacement cost evaluations, "go dark" analyses and residual calculations incorporating the land values; - iii. the cost approach valuation methodology for site and tenant improvements, including replacement costs and prevailing quoted market rates; and - iv. the income approach valuation methodology for in place leases which considered estimated market rental rates, expenses reimbursements and time required to replace leases. - b.
 Represents the estimated fair value of tenant and other receivables and other current assets.
 It was determined that carrying value approximated fair value for all amounts in these categories. - c.
 Represents the estimated fair value of other lease intangibles which includes leasing commissions and legal and marketing fees associated with replacing existing leases.
 The income approach was used to estimate the fair value of these intangible assets which included estimated market rates and expenses. - d.
 Represents the estimated fair value of mortgages payable which was calculated by performing a discounted cash flow analysis on debt service using current prevailing market interest on comparable debt. - e.
 Represents the estimated fair value of accounts payable, accrued expenses and other liabilities.
 It was determined that carrying value approximated fair value for all amounts in these categories. - f.
 Represents the estimated fair value of above/(below) market leases.
 The income approach was used to estimate the fair value of above/(below) market leases using market rental rates for similar properties. - g.
 Represents the estimated components of purchase consideration to be paid.
 The total negotiated consideration was based on a relative equity evaluation analysis of the properties which incorporates cash flows and outstanding mortgage debt of the properties.
 Other factors considered included, but were not limited to, the prevailing cap rates in the market, the property types, occupancy and location.
-The breakdown of consideration between common units and cash was estimated based on preliminary conversations with existing investors as to their intentions regarding their equity interests in the formation transactions.
-The consideration paid in common units assumes the issuance of 1,000,000 units at the \$5.25 mid-point price of the offering.
-While the consideration breakdown will not be finalized until the existing investors make their election, management believes these amounts provide a reasonable estimate for pro forma purposes.
+The breakdown of consideration between common units and cash was estimated based on the contribution agreements received from existing investors indicating their preferences regarding their equity interests in the formation transactions.
+The consideration breakdown will not be finalized until the existing investors make their election, management believes these amounts provide a reasonable estimate for pro forma purposes.